Colzium Lennox Estate

 Colzium House is now used as a venue for conferences and weddings, and may be hired at a reasonable charge: Tel: 01698 403 120 (direct line to North Lanarkshire Council)

 The site of the ruins of a castle built by the Earl of Lennox.
 Extensive walks through delightful ancient woodlands, romantic glen with many waterfalls, arboretum of rare trees, ice house, old clock theatre, curling pond, access to Banton Loch.
-State of the art children’s play area, football pitch, grassy open glades for picnics, kite flying , sledging.
-Museum and tearoom open to the public in Colzium House for special events such as Doors Open Day, Snowdrop Festival (see Events list below).
+State of the art children’s play area, football pitch, grassy open glades for picnics, kite flying, sledging.
+Colzium House with its collection of paintings and the Museum which houses historical artefacts are open to the public on selected dates.

 The Walled Garden